ttran9/tt-forecast-spring/README.md

 - I created a development database using the command below:
     - docker run --name dockerpsql -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=hidden -e POSTGRES_DB=forecast_dev -p 5432:5432 -d postgres
-    - note: this is just a simple example set of user credentials, for your own you would want to have a more secure password for the postgres user.
+    - note: this is just a simple example set of user credentials to be used locally (for testing).
-        - if you use the above command keep in mind that the latest postgres version is pulled down so your version will change in case some undesired results occur.
+    - the contents inside of the src/main/scripts such as all the scripts need to be run as this admin user which will have the necessary permissions.
+    - this application will be run as the sample_user which cannot create tables.

+    - Details running the scripts:
+        - Before running this application and the tests using the Postgres database you must have the user created as well as the tables generated and the proper permissions granted.

+    - Run the script segments in the order I have labeled it, steps 1-3 in the proper order.

 # Details about this Repository